gr-pf/bootdev-blog-aggregator-ts/README.md

 # bootdev-blog-aggregator-ts
-boot.dev project to build a blog aggregator with TypeScript
+boot.dev project to build a blog aggregator *gator* with TypeScript

 **GATOR**, it's a CLI tool that allows users to: